xinbo751-ctrl/learning_notes/README.md

 4. Post-process the generated HTML via Python:
 	- Inline the copied CSS (replacing the `<link>` tag when present, otherwise appending to `<head>`).
 	- Ensure the `<style>img{max-width:100%;height:auto;}</style>` block exists once inside the document.
+5. For `.pdf` targets, call headless Chrome (with `--print-to-pdf-no-header --no-pdf-header-footer`) to “print” the generated HTML into a PDF file, reusing the same Chrome binary referenced by `PUPPETEER_EXECUTABLE_PATH`.
+6. Word (`.docx` / `.doc`) exports are no longer supported; the script exits with an error if requested.
-5. Open the resulting HTML via the default system handler (`open`).
+7. Open the resulting artifact via the default system handler (`open`).

 ### Usage
 ```sh